The writing is on the wall: Inside sales is the future — and an inevitable one at that.

 Inside sales has grown exponentially since 2020.
-According to SalesLoft, the market has advanced 300% faster than traditional sales – a trend that shows no sign of slowing.
+According to SalesLoft, the market has advanced 300% faster than traditional sales — a trend that shows no sign of slowing down.

-In this blog, we’ll explore five key trends for the future of inside sales, and our predictions for the progression of the sales market.
+With an immense amount of change in such a short time, businesses need to adapt to survive, now more than ever.
+In this blog, we explore five key trends for the future of inside sales, and our predictions for the progression of the sales market.

 What does the future of sales look like?